ThePhD/ThePhD.github.io/_posts/2019-01-19-sol3 Compile-time Binary-size Reduction.markdown

 Problems to consider with this approach:

 1. Storing a delay-initialized value `T` directly means you enforce an extra construction, extra move, and extra destructor call for this type.
-If you only construct but don't destruct and just move the class, that's a huge bug.
+If you only construct but don't destroy and just move the class, that's a huge bug.
 2. If someone returns a `T&&` directly (or you decide you're going to avoid the problem in item 1), how do you delay-initialize that reference?
 Remember that references don't _actually_ exist (even though they do and you can observe and touch them at times), and `sizeof(T&&)` gives back `sizeof(T)`, which means `aligned_storage` or any other size-based delay-initialized storage mechanism is out of the question.

 At the very least, I could solve `T&` by assuming it's valid and storing a pointer, and then passing along that dereferenced pointer (e.g., partially specialize the struct for `template <typename T> struct mutator<T&> { ... };`).
 But how do I store the `T&&`?
 Do I just take the address, hope lifetime extension lasts long enough, and then dereference-and-return?